How to Stream VLC Player to Chromecast

 - Now, click on the Input / Codecs tab.

-- Then, click on the Hardware-accelerated decoding dropdown menu, select Disable and then click on Save.
+- Then, click on the Hardware-accelerated decoding dropdown menu, select Disable, and click Save.

-If the steps above didn’t remedy the problem, you might need to make sure that Audio passthrough is turned off, it’s in the Audio tab of the menu shown above, or check your firewall settings.
+If the steps above didn’t remedy the problem, you might need to make sure that Audio passthrough is turned off, in the Audio tab, or check your firewall settings.